MicrosoftDocs/memdocs/memdocs/intune/protect/zebra-lifeguard-ota-integration.md

 After deployments are completed, you can view them from Devices > Android > Android FOTA deployments (Preview).

-Reporting displays information for eligible devices only.
+Reporting displays information for eligible devices only and is currently refreshed every hour.
 For example, if you assign a deployment to a group containing non-Zebra devices, or Zebra devices that aren't enrolled with the LG OTA service, those devices aren't included in the Android FOTA deployments reports.

 Each deployment displays details related to: